 For example, the chain of inheritance for a simple mobile-first project might looks like this:

-Edits made in the Desktop view would only affect that view.
+Edits made in the Large Display view would only affect that view.

 Note: If your project calls for more platform granularity, you can create multiple chains of inheritance.
 For example, you may want one chain for Android devices, one for iOS devices, and one for desktop browsers.
 Generally speaking, though, we recommend you use only a single chain of inheritance while you're learning to work with this feature.